 Fig. 232 illustrates the case of a simple transmission between two machines.
 In one the electromotive-force drives the current, in the other the electromotive-force opposes the current.
 The first acts as generator (by the principle of Art.
 436), the second as motor.
-If their respective electromotive-forces are $E_1$ and $E_2$ the electrical efficiency of the transmission is the ratio $E_2/E_1$ .
+If their respective electromotive-forces are E_1 and E_2 the electrical efficiency of the transmission is the ratio E2/E1.

 The power lost in the line by reason of its resistance is the chief difficulty to face in such transmissions, owing to the prohibitive price of copper for carrying large currents without overheating.
 The watts wasted in a line of resistance R are (Art.
-439) = C2R.
+439) = C^2R .
 The gross watts utilized are (Art.
-435) = CVM, where VM is the volts at the motor end.
+435) = CV_M, where V_M is the volts at the motor end.
 Hence the power that must be poured in to the sending end of the line C2R + CVM watts.
-Now it will be obvious that one may keep the C2R loss constant and yet increase the power that is transmitted by increasing VM the voltage at the motor - using in fact a highvoltage motor, and of course a high-voltage generator to correspond.
+Now it will be obvious that one may keep the C2R loss constant and yet increase the power that is transmitted by increasing V_M the voltage at the motor - using in fact a highvoltage motor, and of course a high-voltage generator to correspond.
 To put the matter in another way.
-Let VG be the volts at the generator end of the line, $(V_G - V_M)R$ will be = C. Now we may keep C constant (and therefore the C2R loss constant) and yet increase the voltages, provided VG - VM remains as before.
+Let V_G be the volts at the generator end of the line, $(V_G - V_M)R$ will be = C. Now we may keep C constant (and therefore the C2R loss constant) and yet increase the voltages, provided VG - VM remains as before.

 Example. - Suppose a line of copper-wire 20 miles long has resistance of 100 ohms.
 A current of 6 amperes in it will waste 3600 watts or nearly 5 horse-power.
 To send 6 amperes through 100 ohms requires a difference of potentials of 600 volts.
-Suppose $V_G = 1000$ and $V_M = 400$ , $V_G - V_M = 600$ .
-The watts sent in are $CV_G = 6000$ , and the watts delivered are $CV_M = 2400$ .
-Of 8 horse-power put in only about 31 are delivered, the efficiency being Vm/Vg=40 per cent.
-Now suppose Vg increased to 2000 volts, and Vm to 1400.
-Vg-Vm=600, as before.
+Suppose VG = 1000 and $V_M = 400$, $V_G - V_M = 600$.
+The watts sent in are $CV_G = 6000$, and the watts delivered are $CV_M = 2400$.
+Of 8 horse-power put in only about 31 are delivered, the efficiency being $V_M/V_G=40$ per cent.
+Now suppose V_G increased to 2000 volts, and V_M to 1400. $V_G-V_M=600$, as before.
 C=6 amperes, as before.
-C2R loss is 3600 watts, as before.
-But watts sent in are now 12,000 (over 16 H.P.), and the watts delivered are 8400 (111⁄2 H.P.).
+C^2R loss is 3600 watts, as before.
+But watts sent in are now 12,000 (over 16 H.P.), and the watts delivered are 8400 (114 H.P.).
 Whilst the efficiency is now 70 per cent.

-It is therefore clear that high voltage is the secret of success in the electrical transmission of energy, whether for lighting or power, to long distances.
+It is therefore clear that high roltage is the secret of success in the electrical transmission of energy, whether for lighting or power, to long distances.
 In the transmission of energy from the Falls of Tivoli to light the city of Rome sixteen miles away, a pressure of 5000 volts is successfully used.
-At the great power station of Niagara the currents are distributed in the district at 2250 volts, but for transmission to Buffalo, 16 miles distant, the voltage is raised to 11,000.
+In the scheme for utilizing the power of Niagara Falls, now on the way, a voltage of 30,000 is proposed.